-Before you submit your video, watch it with your eyes closed and ask yourself the following questions:
+Before you submit your video, watch it with your eyes closed or with the screen pointed away and ask yourself the following questions:

-Once all of those questions have been answered with a yes, go ahead and click publish.
-Viewers will watch the video and rate your description so that you can get feedback.
+Once all of those questions have been answered with a yes, go ahead and select publish.
+Viewers will watch the video and rate the quality of descriptions to provide feedback to describers.